-Requirements Hours S J S 304M Jewish Civilization: Beginnings to 1492 3 or J S 304N Jewish Civilization: 1492 to the Present nine must be upper-divi s of Jewish studies courses, of which sion.
-Of these nine hours, three hours and three hours in history and social 12
+Requirements н ours J S 304M Jewish Civilization: Beginnings to 3 1492 or J S 304N Jewish Civilization: 1492 to the Preser nt Twelve additional hours of Jewish studies courses, of which 12 nine must be upper-divis ion.
+Of these nine hours, three hours must be in humanities ar nd three hours in history and social science.